brimdata/zed/docs/language/functions/grok.md

    %{NUMBER:num:int}
    ```
   to store `num` as an integer type instead of as a
   string.
-Zed currently accepts this trailing `:type` syntax but effectively
+SuperPipe currently accepts this trailing `:type` syntax but effectively
   ignores it and stores all parsed values as strings.
-Downstream use of Zed's
+Downstream use of the
   [`cast` function](cast.md) can be used instead for data type conversion.
   ([super/4928](https://github.com/brimdata/super/issues/4928))